 2.1 Biological model

-The ruddy duck is a diving duck species introduced in the United Kingdom in the 40’s (Gutiérrez-Expósito et al., 2020).
-The first reproduction was observed in the 60’s.
-The population rapidly grew to reach more than 5000 individuals spread over the entire country.
-A new population set up in France from the 90’s, likely because of an arrival of a few individuals from the United Kingdom (UK).
-Unlike the UK population, the French one set up around a single wintering spot, the Grand Lieu Lake (47.09°N, 1.67°W), which facilitates the monitoring of this population.
-Since this species is considered as a threat to the white-headed duck because of the risk of a genetic introgression (Muñoz-Fuentes et al., 2007), an European plan of eradication has been adopted and control measures were taken in both countries (Gutiérrez-Expósito et al., 2020).
+The ruddy duck is a diving duck species introduced to the United Kingdom in the 40’s (Gutiérrez-Expósito et al., 2020).
+The first reproduction was observed in the UK in the 60’s.
+The population rapidly grew to reach more than 5,000 individuals spread over the entire country.
+A new population set up in France from the 90’s, likely originating from the arrival of a few individuals from the UK.
+Unlike the UK population, the French population set up around a single wintering spot, the Grand Lieu Lake (47.09°N, 1.67°W), which facilitates its monitoring.
+Since this species is considered as a threat to the endangered White-headed duck (Oxyura leucocephala) because of the risk of a genetic introgression (Muñoz-Fuentes et al., 2007), a European plan of eradication has been adopted and control measures taken in both countries (Gutiérrez-Expósito et al., 2020).

-Just before the reproduction period on wintering spots, one can distinguish from shore individuals with male-like plumage from female-like individuals (Figure 2.1).
+Just before the reproduction period on wintering spots, it is easy to distinguish individuals with male-like plumage from female-like individuals from a distance (Figure 2.1).

-Figure 2.1: Typical observation of a ruddy duck flock in winter: 4 male-like individuals with a white cheek and a black cap, 10 female-like individuals with a whitish cheek and a dark stripe across it, 3 unidentified individuals © Jay McGowan - 3 February 2013 - Tompkins, New York, United States
+Figure 2.1: Typical observation of a ruddy duck flock in winter: 4 male-like individuals with a white cheek and a black cap, 10 female-like individuals with a pale cheek and a dark stripe across it, 3 unidentified individuals © Jay McGowan - 3 February 2013 - Tompkins, New York, United States

-It is noticeable that the apparent proportion of males in the counts from shore is far below the proportion of males in the samples from hunting bags (Figure 2.2).
-Assuming sex identification of samples is very accurate, such observation demonstrates that the counting method misses the identification of a significant part of males in the population.
-In many waterfowl species, immature individuals of both sexes display cover-up plumage similar to adult females (Reeber, 2015).
+It is noticeable that the apparent proportion of males in the counts is far below the proportion of males in the samples from hunting bags (Figure 2.2).
+Assuming sex identification of shot birds is accurate, such observation demonstrates that the counting method misses the identification of a significant proportion of males in the population.
+In many waterfowl species, immature individuals of both sexes may display cover-up plumage similar to adult females for a long part of the winter (Reeber, 2015).
 Consequently, the counts in winter allows adult males to be distinguished from all other individuals (adult females, immature females, and immature males).
 This feature can be valuable to estimate the recruitment with two conditions.
 The season when adult males can be distinguished from all other individuals is sufficiently close to the breeding period to consider this age structure picture to be representative of the age structure of the breeding population.
 The adult sex ratio is known and stable over the considered time period.

-Figure 2.2: Apparent male proportion in winter counts vs male proportion in samples; for the first category, one point corresponds to the proportion of male-like plumage in a population counted in winter; for the second category, the male proportion is estimated from all ruddy ducks sampled over one year
+Figure 2.2: Apparent male percentage in winter counts vs in shot samples; for the first category, one point corresponds to the percentage of male-like plumages in a population counted in winter; for the second category, the percentage of males is estimated from all ruddy ducks shot over one year